HLTAID009 & 22578VIC

 • First Aid Courses

-HLTAID012 Course in Canberra
+HLTAID012 Courses in Sydney

 The Provide First Aid in an Education and Care Setting unit is a specialised course designed to equip educators, childcare workers, and support staff with the essential skills and knowledge required to respond to first aid emergencies in environments where children and infants are present.
 This nationally recognised training focuses on managing common injuries, illnesses, and accidents that can oc...